pineconedata/pineconedata.github.io/_posts/2024-06-28-basketball-data-exploration.md

 This gives an understanding of the distribution of data and characteristics of each column.
 This helps us identify any outliers or missing data, as well as assess how spread out the data is.
 It's often recommended to take a few minutes to scan through the statistics for each column to get a better understanding of each one and to quickly check for any issues.
 For example, you might notice that the `count` for the `THREE_POINT_PERCENTAGE` column is lower than the other columns.
 If you've read [Part 2](https://www.pineconedata.com/2024-05-02-basketball-data-cleaning-preprocessing/#handle-missing-three-point-percentages) of this series, you might remember that some rows are missing a three point percentage in cases where a player had zero three point goals attempted, so it makes sense that the `count` of non-null `THREE_POINT_PERCENTAGE` rows is `841` instead of `900`.

 ## Feature Selection
-Next, it’d be helpful to generate a few charts to explore the relationships between the various player statistics.
+Next, it'd be helpful to generate a few charts to explore the relationships between the various player statistics.
 However, including too many metrics can slow down the plot generation process, so let's limit the number of numerical columns.
 (To be clear, this step is entirely optional and it is possible to generate a plot with all of these columns.)

 But how do we choose the right columns?
 This is often an entire step of a data science project and is referred to as [feature selection](https://en.wikipedia.org/wiki/Feature_selection).
 There are plenty of feature selection methods, but identifying which features are best often depends on your specific use case.
-For example,  if you’re developing a machine learning model that optimizes for defensive players, you might want to include features such as steals, blocks, and rebounds.
-However, if you’re optimizing for offensive players, then you might focus on features like points and assists.
+For example,  if you're developing a machine learning model that optimizes for defensive players, you might want to include features such as steals, blocks, and rebounds.
+However, if you're optimizing for offensive players, then you might focus on features like points and assists.
 Other features, such as turnovers and fouls, might be included in both cases.

-For today’s purpose, we don’t have a specific use-case in mind and are instead more focused on exploring the dataset and creating interesting visualizations.
-So, let’s make an educated guess on some features that might be similar enough to choose a few of them.
+For today's purpose, we don't have a specific use-case in mind and are instead more focused on exploring the dataset and creating interesting visualizations.
+So, let's make an educated guess on some features that might be similar enough to choose a few of them.
 For example, for each points metric (two-point goals, three-point goals, total field goals, and free throws) there are three columns (goals made, goals attempted, and goal percentage).

 ```python